-Use command snap refresh to update editor if there is the newer version available.
+Use the command snap refresh to update the editor if there is a newer version available.

 $ sudo snap refresh code snap "code" has no updates available

-Run snap remove command to remove visual studio code editor.
+Run the snap remove command to remove the visual studio code editor.

 $ sudo snap remove code

 Visual Studio is one of the best source code editors for Linux.
 Go ahead and install it and enjoy coding.